Welcome to the Business Studies Department

 What's the purpose of teaching your subject?

-All learners have the same opportunities within the subject regardless of gender, abilities, SEND etc. All students
+All learners have the same opportunities within the subject regardless of gender, abilities, SEND etc.

 How do you know that you have a 'good' curriculum?